 The employee shall be allowed time off immediately after the incident to recover from any impairment or disability caused by the on-duty violence.
 Such leave shall be charged against any accumulated time the employee has earned.
 The employee may decide the type of accumulated time against which this leave shall be charged.
 If the employee does not have accumulated time earned, the employee may utilize authorized leave without pay.

 The agency may request medical documentation of the need for such leave after three days.

+Court, Legislative Committee or Quasi-Judicial Body Witness Leave with Pay ( ORS 659A.230(1) and 659A.236 ):

+An employee receives leave with pay to appear in court, before a legislative committee or in front of a quasi-judicial body as a witness for matters other than official assigned duties, if a subpoena or other proper authority requires such appearance.
+The agency should retain a copy of the summons and court release, if applicable, to support the leave.

+Compensation received while performing officially assigned duties belongs to the agency.
+If the appearance occurs during off-duty hours, the employee may keep any compensation.